Khovanov homotopy type, periodic links and localizations: -manifolds

-The aim of this section is to prove Lemma~\ref{lem:equivversion}, which is an equivariant version of~\cite[Lemma 3.10]{LS_stable}.
-It is needed in the proof of Proposition~\ref{prop:equivariant_neat}. \begin{lemma} Let $M$ be a compact $\langle n\rangle$-manifold with a group action.
+Next result is an equivariant version of~\cite[Lemma 3.11]{LS_stable}.\mpar{(70)} It is needed in the proof of Proposition~\ref{prop:equivariant_neat}. \begin{lemma} Let $M$ be a compact $\langle n\rangle$-manifold with a group action.
 Suppose $M$ is subordinate to a representation $V$.
 If $\iota_\partial\colon\partial M\to V^d$ is a $G$-equivariant embedding, then there exists $d'\ge d$ and a $G$-equivariant embedding $\iota\colon M\to V^{d'}$ such that $\iota|_{\partial M}=\iota_\partial$. \end{lemma} A key ingredient in the proof is the equivariant version of Whitney embedding theorem, due to Mostow and Palais. \begin{theorem}[Mostow-Palais Theorem \expandafter{\cite[Corollary 1.10]{wasserman_equivariant_1969}}] If $M$ is in $\mathcal{G}(V)$ and the (real) dimension of $M$ is $n$, then any $G$-equivariant map

 can be uniformly $C^k$-approximated by an equivariant immersion if $t \geq 2n$, and by an equivariant 1--1 immersion if $t \geq 2n+1$.
 Moreover, if $A$ is a closed subset of $M$ and $f\mid_A$ is a 1--1 immersion, then the approximation may be chosen in such a way that it agrees with $f$ on $A$. \end{theorem} \begin{proof}[Proof of Lemma~\ref{lem:equivversion}] Let $U$ be a $G$-equivariant collar neighborhood of $\partial M$.
 Using Proposition~\ref{prop:Gident} we identify $U$ with a subset $Z\subset T_{\partial M}M$ via a $G$-equivariant diffeomorphism $\psi\colon U\to Z$ that takes $\partial M$ to the zero section of $T_{\partial M}M$.
-The $G$-bundle $T_{\partial M}$ is a subbundle of a trivial bundle $V^{d_0}$ for some $d_0>0$.
+The $G$-bundle $T_{\partial M} M$ is a subbundle of a trivial bundle $V^{d_0}$ for some $d_0>0$.
 Then $\iota_\partial$ can be extended to $U$ via the composition

 Suppose $d_0+d>2\dim M$, otherwise increase $d_0$.
 Extend the embedding of $Z$ to a smooth $G$-equivariant map $\wt{\iota}\colon M\to V^{d_0}\times V^d$.
 Then, $\wt{\iota}$ can be perturbed to an equivariant embedding by the Mostow-Palais Theorem (Theorem~\ref{thm_mostowpalais}).
 By the second part of this theorem, we can keep $\wt{\iota}$ equal to $\iota$ in a neighborhood of $\partial M$. \end{proof}